Filip-Djakovic/stm32-temp-sensor-rust-can/README.md

 dtoverlay=mcp2515-can0,oscillator=16000000,interrupt=25
 ```

-> [!NOTE]
+> [!Warning]
-> **Note**:The pin layout in the images/connection-scheme.png image is not correct; it was used that way to make the schematic easier to draw.
+> **Warning**:The pin layout in the images/connection-scheme.png image is not correct; it was used that way to make the schematic easier to draw.
 The correct pin layout should be found in the datasheet